marreche/marreche/README.md

 ### Hi there 👋, I'm Mauricio Arrechea.
-I'm a student at 42 Madrid learning to become a programmer.
+I'm a student at 42 Madrid.
 Welcome to my github! <br>

  <h1>SOCIALS: </h1>